stashed/docs/docs/setup/upgrade/index.md

 # Upgrading Stash

 This guide will show you how to upgrade various Stash components.
-Here, we are going to show how to upgrade from an old Stash version to the new version, how to migrate between the enterprise edition and community edition, and how to update the license, etc.
+Here, we are going to show how to upgrade from an old Stash version to the new version, and how to update the license, etc.

 ## Upgrading Stash from `v2021.xx.xx` to `{{< param "info.version" >}}`